Quentin Tarantino: Spike Lee criticisms

-In 1997, Spike Lee questioned Tarantino's use of racial slurs in his films, especially the N-word, particularly in Pulp Fiction and Jackie Brown.
+In 1997, Spike Lee questioned Tarantino's use of racial slurs in his films, particularly the use of “nigger”, most notably in Pulp Fiction and Jackie Brown.
 In a Variety interview discussing Jackie Brown, Lee said, "I'm not against the word ...
 And some people speak that way, but Quentin is infatuated with that word ...
 I want Quentin to know that all African Americans do not think that word is trendy or slick."
 Tarantino responded on The Charlie Rose Show:

 As a writer, I demand the right to write any character in the world that I want to write.
 I demand the right to be them, I demand the right to think them and I demand the right to tell the truth as I see they are, all right?
 And to say that I can't do that because I'm white, but the Hughes brothers can do that because they're black, that is racist.
 That is the heart of racism, all right.
 And I do not accept that ...
 That is how a segment of the black community that lives in Compton, lives in Inglewood, where Jackie Brown takes place, that lives in Carson, that is how they talk.
 I'm telling the truth.
 It would not be questioned if I was black, and I resent the question because I'm white.
 I have the right to tell the truth.
 I do not have the right to lie.

 Tarantino said on The Howard Stern Show that Lee would have to "stand on a chair to kiss [his] ass."
 Samuel L. Jackson, who has appeared in both directors' films, defended Tarantino.
 At the Berlin Film Festival, where Jackie Brown was screened, Jackson said: "I don't think the word is offensive in the context of this film ...
 Black artists think they are the only ones allowed to use the word.
 Well, that's bull.
 Jackie Brown is a wonderful homage to black exploitation films.
 This is a good film, and Spike hasn't made one of those in a few years."
 Tarantino argued that black audiences appreciated his blaxploitation-influenced films more than some of his critics, and that Jackie Brown was primarily made for black audiences.

 Django Unchained was the subject of controversy because of its use of racial slurs and depiction of slavery.
 Reviewers defended the use of the language by pointing out the historic context of race and slavery in America.
 Lee, in an interview with Vibe, said that he would not see the film: "All I'm going to say is that it's disrespectful to my ancestors.
 That's just me ...
 I'm not speaking on behalf of anybody else."
 Lee later tweeted: "American slavery was not a Sergio Leone spaghetti western.
 It was a holocaust.
 My ancestors are slaves.
 Stolen from Africa.
 I will honor them."